Preparing for College

 - Institutional aid is awarded based on individual application processes and must be applied for separately from the FAFSA process.

-Families who have high incomes or significant assets will not receive an accurate estimate of financial aid eligibility.
+Families who have high incomes or significant assets will not receive an accurate estimate of financial aid eligibility through the Net Price Calculator.
 Please contact a financial aid officer at JWCC for more information.

 Please click "I Agree" to start your personal net price calculation.